pnnl/neuromancer/README.md

 See [CVXPY installation instructions](https://www.cvxpy.org/install/index.html) for more details.

 ## Test NeuroMANCER install
-Run pytest on the test folder.
+Run pytest on the [tests folder](https://github.com/pnnl/neuromancer/tree/master/tests).
 It should take about 2 minutes to run the tests on CPU.
 There will be a lot of warnings that you can safely ignore.
 These warnings will be cleaned up in a future release.

-## Examples

-For detailed examples of NeuroMANCER usage for control, system identification, and parametric programming as well as tutorials for basic usage, see the scripts in the examples folder.
+# Development

 ## Community

+We welcome contributions and feedback from the open-source community!

 ### Contributing examples
 If you have an example of using NeuroMANCER to solve an interesting problem, or of using